 Ingredients

-- 200 grams cubed mango - Fresh or frozen.
-Frozen mango need to be thawed and well drained.
+- 200 grams ripe, cubed mango - Fresh, frozen or canned puree.
+Frozen mangoes need to be thawed and well-drained.

 - 2 tablespoons icing/powdered sugar - Adjust to sweetness of mango